 Do I have to pay for child care on days my child does not attend?
 Once we have a set schedule for your child, you will be billed for those days, regardless of your child’s actual attendance.

 How do I apply for Financial Assistance?
-Financial Assistance approval is designed to fit individual financial situations and is based on a sliding fee scale which takes income and number of people in the household into account.
+At this time, financial assistance approval is provided for Glacier Hills employees only, and is designed to fit individual financial situations and is based on a sliding fee scale which takes income and number of people in the household into account.
 The Financial Assistance package can cover up to 50% of the cost of tuition but is limited by enrollment, and our financial resources.

 What days is the CDC closed?
 We will be closed the following days: